The Time Capsule Waterpark: Epic Slides Await

 Whether you are marveling at the Tsunami wave pool or drifting along the Riptide River, the atmosphere is as exciting as it is family-friendly.
 The photos capture the variety of attractions and the unique architecture that make the Time Capsule Scotland a one-of-a-kind indoor waterpark near Glasgow.

 Want more behind-the-scenes moments?
-Browse The Time Capsule photos section regularly for new uploads and visual updates following the 2025 refurbishment.
+Browse the Time Capsule waterpark photos section regularly for new uploads and visual updates following the 2025 refurbishment.

 💡